solidfi/vgs-collect-ios/README.md

 ## Overview
-Using VGSCollect sdk we can set a pin for the cards
+Using VGSCollect sdk we can set a pin for the cards and link debit cards

 ## Getting started
 Configure VGSCollect Sample :